UMT 12x20 green / N38 - board holder

 Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-So you are aware of why neodymium magnets are so dangerous, see the article titled How dangerous are powerful neodymium magnets?.
+So that know how strong neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.